iamrajharshit/OnDjango/README.md

 pip install uv
 ```
 #### To create venv
+Create a virtual environment at `.venv` by:
 ```
-uv venv  # Create a virtual environment at .venv.
+uv venv

 ```
 #### To activate venv